-If you don't have a flash use a circular reflector.
+If you don’t have a flash using a circular reflector.

-If you don't have a reflector, improvise, use white towel to reflect the light.
+If you don’t have a reflector, improvise, use a white towel to reflect the light.

-Another option is to just zoom in to the subject to reduce the amount of harsh shadows.
+Another option is to just zoom in to the subject to reduce the number of harsh shadows.

 This is simply the easiest tool to help you direct the light where you need it.

 Everywhere you look there is a bit of a bounced light – a reflector will help you bounce light in a direction and intensity you can control and if done right it will have the big impact on your final images.